mishamyrt/honeymate/readme.md

 * `data-duration` — The animation duration in milliseconds.
 Default is 600 milliseconds.
 * `data-expose` — Wait until the user scrolls to the element.
 If a hold time is set, it is calculated from the moment when the element gets into view.
 * `data-await` — Wait for element with id from value to load (but not finish the animation).
+* `data-scale` — For relax, zoom and helix effects, the initial scale.
+The default is 0.87.

 ```html
 <div class="honey" data-effect="helix" data-delay="400">